 Thrombocytopenia is defined as a low circulating platelet count (<150,000 per microliter).
 Platelet life span is normally approximately 5 days, with continual renewal.

 The causes of thrombocytopenia are diverse, making epidemiologic generalizations difficult.
-However, immune thrombocytopenic purpura (ITP) is typically an illness of young women.
+However, immune thrombocytopenia (ITP) is typically an illness of young women.
 The apparent appearance of ITP in other patient groups should prompt a high index of suspicion for an alternate diagnosis: for example, non-Hodgkin lymphoma, drug effect, or myelodysplastic syndrome.
 ITP has an estimated incidence of approximately 2 to 5 cases per 100,000 in the general population.

 A complete history, physical exam, review of the CBC, and peripheral smear are necessary to narrow down the differential diagnosis of thrombocytopenia.
 It is important to exclude artifact or pseudothrombocytopenia.